Merkoba/Bone/README.md

-Boneless is meant as a tool to display websites without the overhead of tabs, decorations, and other interface elements that can make it bloaty.
+Bone is meant as a tool to display websites without the overhead of tabs, decorations, and other interface elements that can make it bloaty.
+That was the original idea, but continued development is transforming it into a simple yet interesting browser.

-This is NOT meant as a browser.
-It's meant for displaying websites that don't change often in spare monitors/desktops.

 It supports up to 4 different websites displayed at the same time.